tidesdb/tidesdb/doc/04-reference/transaction.md

 Sets a deadline `seconds` from now, overriding the database's `txn_timeout_seconds` for this transaction alone.
 Pass `0` or less to clear any bound.

-**Why this exists.** An active transaction holds its snapshot, and at snapshot and serializable isolation its write reservations too.
+**Why this exists.** An active transaction holds its snapshot, and once prepared its claims too.
 That keeps the reclamation floor down, so compaction cannot drop the old versions below it and the value log cannot reclaim their bytes.
 A transaction that is never resolved therefore costs disk for as long as the database stays open.
 A timeout is what bounds that for a caller that might leak one.